 Location-based marketing has been the buzzword in the marketing world for quite some time.
-But with mobile driving marketing budgets and plans in 2016, location-based strategies are sure to open doors for huge new opportunities this year, especially when done right.
+But with mobile driving marketing budgets and plans in 2016, location-based advertising strategies are sure to open doors for huge new opportunities this year, especially when done right.
 According to the “Global Location Trends Report” launched at SXSW, 75% of 253 global marketers, including Starbucks, BMW, and Coca-Cola, believe that Beacon-based proximity marketing will play a crucial role in their businesses this year.
 The report also went on to reveal that all location technologies including beacons, Wi-Fi and GPS, are set to grow by double digits – 63% of marketers plan to invest in Wi-Fi, 57% in GPS, about 41% plan to invest in beacons in 2016.

 Location data is easy to find, consumer permissions are hard to get